 The good news is that by paying attention to the Three S’s as described above, good posture can become second nature.

-If you’re keen to find exercises that are best suited to your lifestyle, don’t hesitate to get in touch with any of the Physiotherapists, Osteopaths, Chiropractors, Barre/Pilates Instructors or Ergonomic Workplace Specialists who are part of our Trusted Network.
+If you’re keen to find exercises that are best suited to your lifestyle, don’t hesitate to get in touch with your Physiotherapists, Osteopaths, Chiropractors, Barre/Pilates Instructors or Ergonomic Workplace Specialists.

 And if you have any questions for me, please email me at firstname.lastname@example.org.